paulgnz/derive-public/README.md

 ### Step 4: Use the Tool

-1. When prompted, type or paste your private key
+1. When prompted, type or paste your XPR Network private key
 2. Press Enter
-3. Your public key will appear!
+3. Your XPR Network public key will appear!
 4. Type "exit" to quit

 ---